Evolix/shellpki/README.md

         --non-interactive           do not prompt the user, and exit if an error occurs
 ~~~

-Create a client cert with key and CSR directly generated on server :
+Create a client certificate with key and CSR directly generated on server :

 ~~~
     shellpki create <commonName>

     Options
-        -f, --file, --csr-file      create a client cert from a CSR (doesn't need key) -p, --password              prompt the user for a password to set on the client key --password-file         if provided with a path to a readable file, the first line is read and set as password on the client key
+        -f, --file, --csr-file      create a client certificate from a CSR (doesn't need key) -p, --password              prompt the user for a password to set on the client key --password-file         if provided with a path to a readable file, the first line is read and set as password on the client key
             --days                  specify how many days the certificate should be valid